outofsync42/inline-css-color/README.md

 | ----------- | ----------- |
 |![Example](https://raw.githubusercontent.com/outofsync42/inline-css-color/master/img/example2.png)|![Example](https://raw.githubusercontent.com/outofsync42/inline-css-color/master/img/example1.png)|

+There is no API in the vscode extension to retrieve theme token colors so you will have to do this manually.
 To achieve this, just set your inline.css color properties to match your theme in the "workbench.colorCustomizations" object in your settings.json file.

 ![Settings](https://raw.githubusercontent.com/outofsync42/inline-css-color/master/img/settings.png)